Birmingham City owner wraps up testimony in HK money-laundering trial

 His lawyers have insisted that Yeung is a successful businessman whose investments provided money to buy assets including various properties, a custom-made Mercedes Maybach car for about HK$6 million and an 88-foot yacht worth about HK$49 million.

-When Yeung's defense lawyer asked if Birmingham City Football Club had been bought with dirty money, Yeung replied that was "impossible" and said the money was legitimate.
+When Yeung's defence lawyer asked if Birmingham City Football Club had been bought with dirty money, Yeung replied that was "impossible" and said the money was legitimate.

 Yeung initially bought 29.91 percent of the shares in Birmingham City FC in 2007 and then acquired the rest of the shares for approximately 81.5 million pounds ($130.18 million) in 2009, through his company Birmingham International Holdings Ltd.